plone/documentation/docs/backend/components.md

 The interface pattern (formerly called so, modern it is called protocol pattern) is used to define the behavior of the adapter.

-> [...] ]a protocol or interface type[a] is a data type describing a set of method signatures, the implementations of which may be provided by multiple classes that are otherwise not necessarily related to each other.
+> [...] a protocol or interface type is a data type describing a set of method signatures, the implementations of which may be provided by multiple classes that are otherwise not necessarily related to each other.
 > A class which provides the methods listed in a protocol is said to adopt the protocol, or to implement the interface.
 > [Wikipedia, Protocol (object-oriented programming)](https://en.wikipedia.org/wiki/Protocol_(object-oriented_programming))